Insmire/Pewlett_Hackard_Analysis/README.md

 <!-- Overview of the analysis: Explain the purpose of this analysis.-->
 ## Overview
-The purpose of this project is to assist the analysts of Pewlett Hackard to elucidate the amount and positions of employees qualified for their retirement package.
-To this end, I build an employee database from six comma-separated values (CSV) files using an entity relationship diagram (ERD), then query the relational database system PostgreSQL with pgAdmin as its interface to extract data.
-Extracted data is then exported as CSV files to be reported to the Human Resources Department.
-Data of interest include
+The purpose of this project is to elucidate data of interest which include

 - Position titles of current employees per position title across all departments born between 1952 through 1955 that are entering retirement age,

 - Amount of current employees per position title across all departments born between 1952 through 1955 that are reaching retirement age, and

 - Current employees born in 1965 who are eligible for a mentorship program to train new hires once employees retire.

+To accomplish these goals I build an employee database from six comma-separated values (CSV) files using an entity relationship diagram (ERD), then query the relational database system PostgreSQL with pgAdmin as its interface to extract data.
+Extracted data is then exported as CSV files to report to the Human Resources Department.

 ---